rahulinux/sde-basics/README.md

 # SDE-basics

-> Fees: will be 15K
+> - Fees: will be 15K
-> Duration: 4 months
+> - Duration: 4 months
-> Only on every Sunday 10:30 AM IST
+> - Every Sunday 10:30 AM IST
-> Get all refund, if you don't see any benefits
+> - Get all refund, if you don't see any benefits

 ## Overview